imofftoseethewizard/bloop/README.md

 # Glossary

-*Actor* A participant in the pool.
+*Actor* &mdash; A participant in the pool.
 Can be the master, a delegate, an agent, or a client.

-*Agent* An identified, untrusted actor.
+*Agent* &mdash; An identified, untrusted actor.
 These actors provide most of the services of the pool.

-*Caller* In the context of a connection, the agent which initiates.
+*Caller* &mdash; In the context of a connection, the agent which initiates.

-*Challenge* An interchange between two repositories during a store request in which the handler requires the caller to prove that it faithfully keeps at least as much data as it is requesting to store.
+*Challenge* &mdash; An interchange between two repositories during a store request in which the handler requires the caller to prove that it faithfully keeps at least as much data as it is requesting to store.